Fines for arriving before your child is due to start or picking your child up late

 What can you expect to pay?

-According to Dr Sarah Alexander, chief executive of ChildForum, it is unusual for a service to charge a late pick-up fee if the parent is a just a few minutes late - it may after all be because not everyone shares the same time on their clock or watch.
+According to Dr Sarah Alexander, chief advisor at the Office of Early Childhood Education it is unusual for a service to charge a late pick-up fee if the parent is a just a few minutes late - it may after all be because not everyone shares the same time on their clock or watch.

 Services do not usually fine parents on the first occasion but if late several times then the service is likely to enforce a late fee.